danielaparker/jsoncons/doc/ref/csv/csv.md

 #### As a strongly typed C++ data structure

-jsoncons supports mapping CSV data into C++ data structures.
+jsoncons supports transforming CSV data into C++ data structures.
 The functions decode_csv and encode_csv convert strings or streams of
 CSV data to C++ data structures and back.
 Decode and encode work for all C++ classes that have [json_type_traits](../json_type_traits.md) defined. jsoncons already supports many types in the standard library, and your own types will be supported too if you specialize [json_type_traits](../json_type_traits.md) in the jsoncons namespace.